Zuehlke/machines-code-people/articles/how-to-deal-with-flaky-system-tests.md

 # {{page.title}}

-This article is not about whether UI / system / end to end tests should be automated or not.
-There's enough material and controversy about that in the developer community and it could easily fill a separate article, if not a whole book.
-Instead I will fokus on strategies to keep these tests as stable as possible.
+The higher we climb up the test automation pyramid, the less oxygen there is in the air.
+Some tests are fine with that.
+But others can't handle it and randomly fail every now and then.
+These poor tests need help.
+In this article I will focus on strategies to keep these tests as stable as possible.

 ## The problem with flakiness